scotlandphp/opentickets/vagrant/README.markdown

 mkdir -p apps
 ```

-Next, copy your CakePHP repository to the `apps` directory.
+Next, copy repository to the `apps` directory.
 For instance, if you want to have a `blog` project, your directory structure would be similar to the following:

     |-/vagrant/apps
     | |-/vagrant/apps/blog